THE ADULT STANDARDť

 SILVER- It should be nearly flawless in appearance of the build and finish.
 Any problems should be extremely minor and not necessarily apparent at a first glance.
-A "flawless" OOTB build CANNOT finish any higher in award than SILVER because it doesn't require any risk on the part of the builder, merely the execution of solid, basic building and finishing techniques.
-A Silver winner would be considered one of the best in its group on any given day, and a cut above simply being competitive.
+A Silver medal winner would be considered one of the best in its group/category on any given day, and a cut above simply being competitive.
+In the 1-2-3 system, this would be a model you would deem that would be in the running to place 1rst, 2nd, or 3rd.

 A further explanation of the JAXCON GSB standard and system

-The above criteria purposely has some wiggle room in it.
-Many of you have judged, and we’re NOT going to try to make you learn it all over again!
-It’s slightly vague in precise definition of flaws because we all have a slightly different weight that we personally assign to each type of them.
+The above criteria, purposely, has some wiggle room in it.
+Many of you have been judges before.
+We are NOT going to try to make you learn it all over again! it is slightly vague in precise definition of flaws because we all have a slightly different weight that we personally assign to each type of them.
 Some judges give more weight to a certain flaw than others, while others tend to be more lenient.
-The JAXCON GSB system will use the “law of averages” to allow for BOTH types of judging!
+The JAXCON GSB system will use the law of averages to allow for BOTH types of judging!
 So, if you judge (and we hope you will!), judge as you always have!

 The Junior Standard